thesse1/webmethods-api-gateway-staging/README.md

 ![GitHub Logo](/images/devops_flow.png)

+> Note: The solution only supports additive promotion of new assets or asset changes.
+It does not support the promotion of asset deletions.
+Assets can be deleted directly on the target environment (in the API Gateway UI or through the respectice API Gateway asset management REST API).

 ## webMethods API Gateway assets and configurations

 The following API Gateway assets and configurations can be moved across API Gateway stages: